rizinorg/cutter.re/_posts/2020-08-31-improving-decompiler-widget-gsoc.md

 3. cutter [PR #2286](https://github.com/radareorg/r2ghidra-dec/pull/123): Action to rename functions in the decompiler context menu

 ## Implementing annotations for global variables, constant variables, and related actions
-This involved consolidating all references (function names, global variables, and constant variables) under a single structure called a `reference`.
-Two new types were also introduced to accommodate global variables and constant variables.
+This involved consolidating all references (function names, global variables, and constant variables) under a single structure called a "reference".
+Two new annotation types were also introduced to accommodate global variables and constant variables.
 Also, annotators were implemented for these new types of annotations in r2ghidra-dec.

 The decompiled code shown in the decompiler widget represents and refers to specific memory addresses in the binary.
 The ability to view these addresses in other widgets such as Hexdump or Disassembly can be very handy.
 For this, I created a "show-in" menu that allows the user to open the address related to the decompiled code under the cursor in other widgets.
 These other widgets include Hexdump, Graph, and Disassembly.
 One other related feature that can become useful is opening a reference in another widget.
 For instance, a function referenced under the cursor can be opened in a new decompiler widget or a graph widget.
 A targeted show-in menu for references was implemented for this.
 In this same PR, actions for adding, renaming, and deleting global variable names were implemented.
 See GIFs below to see the functionality implemented.